A Dream of Wings

 Black female pilot Mildred Carter was frustrated in her effort to serve in the skies, but, in Tuskegee, she's counted among the famed Airmen

-(Posted with permission from Mr. Jeff Hardy, Mobile, Alabama Register - Washington Bureau)
+(Posted by permission from Mr. Jeff Hardy, Mobile, Alabama Register - Washington Bureau)

 WASHINGTON -- Mildred Carter's rejection letter from the Women's Airforce Service Pilots was cold, plainly stated and infuriating.